Vics

 Fortunately,

-the main gate was open; though I’d have still being able to take limited shots
+the main gate was open, though I’d still have been able to take limited shots

 of the ground.
 Ogilvy Park was neat, if a little basic, but had all the